mafleischer/HDHog/README.md

 This tool is written in Python and it's basically a wrapper around its ``os.walk()`` with ``os.path.getsize()`` on the files.

-Only tested under Linux (Ubuntu) so far (since all file operations are written generically, theoretically it should work for all OSes that Python supports, though).
+Only tested under Linux (Ubuntu) so far (since all file operations are written generically, theoretically it should work for all OSes that that Python supports and that have Tk, though).

 ## Features <a name="features"></a>
 - Browse views